Summary

 Conclusion

 The easiest thing will always be to leave everything uncleaned, dirty and unoptimizing.
-But with a few minutes you can save hours of subsequent corrections.
+But with a few minutes you can save hours of later corrections.
 The aforementioned scripts help automate these stages in any design and optimize InDesign documents.

 Request a quote